Mynkskhr/diehlmetering/docs/source/thinkwerke-framework.rst

 Designed for Growth, Not Constraint
 -----------------------------------

-A key design principle of the Thinkwerke Framework is **no architectural lock-in**.
+A key design principle of the Thinkwerke Solution is **no architectural lock-in**.

 Compliance controls: